xDarksome/zspotify/README.md

                         Folder to save the downloaded music files -pd EPISODES_DIR, --episodes-dir EPISODES_DIR
-                        Folder to save the downloaded episodes files -v, --version         Shows the current version of ZSpotify -af {mp3,ogg}, --audio-format {mp3,ogg}
+                        Folder to save the downloaded episodes files -af {mp3,ogg}, --audio-format {mp3,ogg}
                         Audio format to download the tracks --album-in-filename   Adds the album name to the filename